Connecticut Court Records

 Identify The Right Court

 The criminal division of the superior courts generally handles all criminal cases for the state of Connecticut.
 These superior courts are spread out across 13 judicial districts, 20 geographical areas, and 12 juvenile district locations.
 Therefore, one of the possible first steps for interested parties who wish to access criminal court records in person is identifying the particular court where the case in question was filed.
-Directions to and contact information for the courthouses in all these locations can be gleaned from an online courthouse directory which is maintained and updated by the state of Connecticut judicial branch as a means of aiding members of the public with this step.
+Directions to and contact information for the courthouses in all these locations can be gleaned from an online courthouse directory, which is maintained and updated by the state of Connecticut judicial branch as a means of aiding members of the public with this step.

 Gather Case Information